Notes on Practical Shooting

 So you need to think about all the details before you start and instill good habits that will become instinctive over time.
 After you shoot you can think about why you succeeded or failed; you can spend time analyzing the little things you can do to make yourself faster and more accurate.

 My preference on small revolvers is for slightly oversized grips that cover the backstrap.
-This is usually unnecessary on larger revolvers.
-However, most revolvers come with grips made for small hands, so it may be necessary anyway.
+These may not be necessary on larger revolvers.
+However, many revolvers come with grips made for small hands so larger grips may be necessary anyway, depending on the size of your hands and length of your fingers.
 I prefer rubber grips for recoil absorption, but without finger grooves.
-Finger grooves force you to hold the gun exactly the same way every time, which may be an advantage for some people, but they can also prevent you from altering your hand position to improve your aim.
+Finger grooves force you to hold the gun exactly the same way every time, which may be an advantage in some instances, but they can also prevent you from altering your hand position to improve your aim.

 If a gun is not physically too large or too small, it is possible to adjust the way you hold it, the angle of your wrist, your off hand grip, and other factors to “fit” the gun so you can shoot it with instinctive accuracy.
 I do this by trial and error, though in cases of extreme difficulty you may have to consult an experienced shooter who can watch you to determine the cause of your problem.